-- Work with the Clean Cities Coalition and municipalities to encourage municipal fleets to switch to lower emission heavy-duty vehicles, and install charging for electric vehicles. - Work with local employers, municipalities, and other energy advocates to encourage broader adoption of electric vehicles.
-For instance, provide free or reduced parking costs for EVs and fuel-efficient vehicle owners, and preferential access to parking spaces limited in supply. - Promote the Drive Electric Vermont webpage, which connects users to financial incentives, types of available electric vehicles, and charging stations for EVs. - Increase awareness of the benefits of and access to EVs and lower emission vehicles, in partnership with Drive Electric Vermont, Vermont Clean Cities Coalition, and other entities. - Collaborate with electric utilities to educate and promote incentives to increase EV and hybrid adoption. - Build awareness of charging opportunities as part of their strategy for complying with the state's Renewable Energy Portfolio Standard. - Seek grants to fund the installation of DC fast-charging infrastructure at strategic locations along major travel corridors, in transit hubs, and along the Interstate 89 Alternative Fuels Corridor (I-89 from New Hampshire to the Canadian border).
+- O Work with the Clean Cities Coalition and municipalities to encourage municipal fleets to switch to lower emission heavy-duty vehicles, and install charging for electric vehicles. - O Work with local employers, municipalities, and other energy advocates to encourage broader adoption of electric vehicles.
+For instance, provide free or reduced parking costs for EVs and fuel-efficient vehicle owners, and preferential access to parking spaces limited in supply. - O Promote the Drive Electric Vermont webpage, which connects users to financial incentives, types of available electric vehicles, and charging stations for EVs. - O Increase awareness of the benefits of and access to EVs and lower emission vehicles, in partnership with Drive Electric Vermont, Vermont Clean Cities Coalition, and other entities. - O Collaborate with electric utilities to educate and promote incentives to increase EV and hybrid adoption.

-- Collaborate with VTrans and Drive Electric Vermont to implement the Vermont 2022 State National Electric Vehicle Infrastructure Plan. - Provide technical assistance to municipalities implementing the VT Department of Housing and Community Development Local Electric Vehicle Charging Station Regulation Guide, especially at multi-unit housing properties, businesses, and key public locations. - O Support and enhance our rail infrastructure for passengers and freight, and promote the upgrade of the Essex Junction to Burlington line (Winooski branch).
-Where needed, provide additional rail infrastructure to support efficient and safe movement, handling, and storage of goods.
+- O Build awareness of charging opportunities as part of their strategy for complying with the state's Renewable Energy Portfolio Standard. - O Seek grants to fund the installation of DC fast-charging infrastructure at strategic locations along major travel corridors, in transit hubs, and along the Interstate 89 Alternative Fuels Corridor (I-89 from New Hampshire to the Canadian border). - O Collaborate with VTrans and Drive Electric Vermont to implement the Vermont 2022 State National Electric Vehicle Infrastructure Plan. - O Provide technical assistance to municipalities implementing the VT Department of Housing and Community Development Local Electric Vehicle Charging Station Regulation Guide, especially at multi-unit housing properties, businesses, and key public locations.